tackme31/Cairngorm/README.md

 <img src="img/logo-title.svg" height="120px" style="margin-left: 20px;">

 # Cairngorm
 *Cairngorm* is an easy-to-use recommender library for Sitecore.
+This library has the following features:

+- The simple API.
+- Work with a small configuration.
+- No machine learning needed.
+- Customizable.

 **Warning: This repo is under development.
 The API is likely to change.**